ScreenStaring/shopify_id_export/README.md

 Valid properties for the `-r`/`--json-root` option are: `product_id`, `product_title`, `barcode`, `handle`, `variant_id`, `sku`.

+## See Also

+- [Shopify Development Tools](https://github.com/ScreenStaring/shopify-dev-tools) - Assists with the development and/or maintenance of Shopify apps and stores

 ## License

 Released under the MIT License: http://www.opensource.org/licenses/MIT